Data Analysis and Interpretation for High Performance

 QS Ranking 2023

 Our student advisors are here to guide you with:

 On successful completion of this unit, students should be able to:

-- Understand the importance of using appropriate statistical techniques for making effective decisions in high performance sport
+- Explain the importance of using appropriate statistical techniques for making effective decisions in High Performance Sport (GA5, GA8)

 In order to enrol in this subject, you must be accepted into one of the following degrees: